Bake Play Smile

 • Bananas - our recipe calls for 2 large ripe bananas, however, this is a very forgiving recipe, so it wont matter if you use a little more or less - aim for approx 275gm.

 • Self raising flour - also known as self rising flour.
-If you only have plain flour you can make your own by adding 2 tsp baking powder to every 1 cup of plain flour.
+If you only have plain flour you can make your own by adding 2 teaspoon baking powder to every 1 cup of plain flour.

 • Caster sugar - also known as superfine sugar.